 CNNs power Aiforia and image analysis

 This is a simplified explanation of how CNNs process data or images.
 There are different methods they can use, such as supervised, unsupervised, or reinforcement learning.
-You can learn more about these in an upcoming article from us, if you would like this delivered directly to your inbox, enter your email address here:
+You can learn more about these in our next article in the series.
+Read it here.

 Convolutional neural networks are superhuman when it comes to image analysis and recognition.
 They are powerful and efficient models of artificial neural networks allowing Aiforia’s AI and its users to translate images into new discoveries and better informed decision making.